Spain: Balearic Islands, Mallorca & Ses Salines

 Included Meals: Breakfast, Lunch

-Bid Pollença farewell this morning and cycle the rustic Majorcan countryside, skirting olive groves, lush vineyards, and more farmlands.
-Your first destination is Sencelles, a municipality in the heart of the island that offers a glimpse into Majorca’s past.
-Numerous well-preserved archeological sites from the Bronze Age’s Talayot period and ancient architecture prove that this region has been inhabited for thousands of years.
+Bid farewell to Pollença this morning and cycle through the rustic Majorcan countryside, skirting olive groves, lush vineyards, and fertile farmlands.
+Your first destination is Sencelles, a municipality in the heart of the island that offers a glimpse into Mallorca’s past.
+Numerous well-preserved archaeological sites from the Talaiotic period of the Bronze Age, along with ancient architecture, reveal a region inhabited for thousands of years.

-Leaving the Tramuntanas behind, you next cycle south across the Pla i Llevent region, through the foot of the Ronda hills.
-The name translates roughly into “plain and east coast,” which sums up the flat terrain on the ride this afternoon.
+Leaving the Tramuntana Mountains behind, cycle south across the Pla i Llevant region, passing through the foothills of the Ronda range.
+As its name suggests—”plain and east coast”—this area offers a flat and peaceful ride through the countryside.

 Today’s Ride Choices